 After all, this is an Adventure!
 We're not going to let a little rain slow us down.
 We do ask that you pack a rain jacket so we can get outside without getting soaked.

 Can my child buy food?

-Unfotunately not - there is no canteen facilities at our locations.
-Pleaes bring a prepared morning tea, lunch, afternoon tea, drinks and appropriate snacks to stay fuelled through a big day of adventure!
+Unfotunately not - there are no canteen facilities at our locations.
+Please bring appropriate snacks for morning tea, afternoon tea ,an adequate lunch and drinks.
+The kids will need to stay fuelled through a big day of adventure!

 What if my child has a disability?

-Please Contact Us direct to discuss this.
-We'll always work with you to include your child in every way possible.
+Please Contact Us directly to discuss this.
+We will always work with you, to include your child in every way possible.

-The great outdoors are good for everyone, so we'll do what we can to get your child involved.
+The great outdoors are great for everyone, so we'll do what we can to get your child involved.